Maverix Havik 15 All Court

 Design & Build Quality

-The Havik 15 All Court is built with a thermoformed unibody and foam-injected perimeter for stability and durability.
+The Havik 15 All Court is built with a thermoformed unibody and foam-injected perimeter for stability and a more solid, protected feel around the edges.
 Its raw T700 carbon fiber face offers a clean, slightly muted feel at contact, helping with precision.
 The most striking feature is its cut-off corner design, which removes material from the top edge to bring the balance point closer to the hand.

 Close-up of the Maverix Havik 15 All Court paddle showing its cut-off corners and carbon fiber face